jpaffrath/jask/README.md

 store NULL in foo
 ```
+There are two abstract data types, lists and dictionaries, which will be covered later.

 ### Assigning values
 In order to assign values to variables, they need to be stored first.